SoftCircuits/CsvParser/Temp.md

 **Exclude:** Specifies that the class member should be excluded and not written or read to or from any column.

+The following example modifies the `Person` class created earlier with `ColumnMap` attributes.
+The attributes are used to set the columns to be in the opposite order from how the class members are declared, gives the columns completely different names, and excludes the `Id` column.

 ```cs
 class Person
 {